Angelsantiago16/codePath-Prework/README.md

 On another note I also had bugs because I decided to make my own variable names, this was a problem because there were some functions in java script (light up) that strictly needed the buttons to be named button1,2,3,4.
 Because this Is a logic mistake, and the console was unable to find the right variable it took me long to solve this bug.
 At the end I managed to over this problem by taking a break and then analyzing the path the information took.
 I found out that the problem was I changed the variable names and fixed the issue

-Overall I really enjoyed this project, I learned a lot with it and now I feel more comfortable with web design.
+Overall I really enjoyed this project, I learned a lot with it and now I feel more comfortable with web design .

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)